 Tim Herbst: Republican

-Herbst is Trumbull’s First Selectman.
+Herbst was Trumbull’s First Selectman.
 He has run before for State Treasurer but lost in a close race in 2014.
-He is interested in running for Governor and has formed an exploratory committee.

 Mark Lauretti: Republican

 Lauretti is currently Shelton’s Mayor, and has been for more than 25 years.
 He has filed paperwork to run for Governor.

 Manley is the owner of a commercial real estate company and long-term resident of Fairfield County.
 She announced her independent campaign for Connecticut Governor on April 25.

 Obstinik is a Westport businessman.
 He ran against U.S. Rep. Jim Himes but lost in 2012.
 He is a Navy veteran.